toextendmylimits/Amazon_coding/aws-australia.md

 | 84.
 Largest Rectangle in Histogram | Need to skip it for now, too difficult
 | 472.
 Concatenated Words | High frequent, need to work on this
 | 10.
 Regular Expression Matching | Too difficult, skip for now
+| 1143.
+Longest Common Subsequence | Difficult, likely no time for it